- In the 2010 UK general election, there were queues at polling stations leaving citizens unable to vote (see the video below)

 - In the 2013 Kenyan election there were problems with the voting machinery causing a delayed count

-- New challenges have emerged in many established democracies that make running elections more difficult for electoral administrators (see: this paper).
+- New challenges in electoral management.
+The twenty-first century has brought about many new challenges to emerge in many established democracies that make running elections more difficult for electoral administrators (see: this paper).

-- Introducing performance standards can improve the quality of electoral management (see: this paper).
+- The impact of performance standards.
+Introducing performance standards can improve the quality of electoral management (see: this paper)

-- However, centralising electoral management can lead to some unforeseen negative consequences (see: this paper).
+- Centralising electoral management.
+Greater central control electoral management can lead to some unforeseen negative consequences (and yet also some positive ones) (see: this paper).

-- Implementing major changes, such as those to voter registration, can lead to many unintended consequences on other aspects of electoral management (see: this paper).
+- Individual electoral registration.
+Implementing major changes, such as those to voter registration, can lead to many unintended consequences on other aspects of electoral management (see: this paper).

-I am also currently involved with a research project with Dr. Alistair Clark (University of Newcastle) which will involve the first ever survey of poll workers in the UK.
-The findings will be made available here, later in 2015.
+- UK Poll Worker Survey 2015.
+With Dr. Alistair Clark (University of Newcastle) which will involve the first ever survey of poll workers in the UK.
 This is funded by the British Academy and Leverhulme Trust.

 Key Publications on Electoral Management: